Pomeranchuk instabilities in holographic metals: Application to the electron star

 In order to obtain the fermionic modes and calculate the Fermi momenta and velocities as required by points \ref{item:fermionic.modes} and \ref{item:fermi.velocities}, we used a Wentzel-Kramers-Brillouin (WKB) approximation on the spinorial perturbation.
 This is consistent with the use of the Thomas-Fermi approximation for the bulk fluid.
 The relevant details of the WKB method are presented in Appendix \ref{app:WKB}.

-The resulting unstable regions of the phase diagram can be seen in Fig. \ref{fig:phase.diagrams}, in which different coupling planes are presented.
+{We explored the phase diagram by turning on the coupling constants $g_1,\dots,g_5$ by pairs.
+Sitting at different values of the non-vanishing couplings on every coupling plane, we evaluated the minors in equations \eqref{eq:Pomeranchuk.conditions1} and \eqref{eq:Pomeranchuk.conditions2} order by order.
+For example, on the plane $g_2$-$g_3$, we obtained the plots at the top of Fig.\ref{fig:construction}.
+The regions are painted with a color that depends on the order $M$ of the first unstable minor.
+The plot on the top left correspond to instabilities that preserve rotational invariance, while that on the top right denotes instabilities that break it completely.
+These plots were combined on the one at the bottom.} The resulting unstable regions of the phase diagram can be seen in Fig. \ref{fig:phase.diagrams}, in which all different coupling planes are presented.
 We see that as $M$ grows (and so does the degree of the polynomial in point \ref{item:Pomeranchuk.condition} above) the region in coupling space where the system is stable gets smaller, converging to an isolated wide island around the origin, which is simply connected.

+{In order to interpret our results from the boundary perspective, we recall that the electron star describes a holographic strongly coupled theory whose ground state has a fermionic condensate \cite{Hartnoll:2010gu}.
+Classical spinor perturbations on the bulk then correspond to fermionic excitations on the boundary theory \cite{Hartnoll:2011dm}.

+The interesting point is that, as we decompose the bulk spinor into $z$-modes, the set of Fermi momenta we obtained for them corresponds exactly to those defining the ``holographically smeared Fermi surface'' in reference \cite{Hartnoll:2011dm}.
+It is natural then to interpret collective bulk modes, made by deforming the Fermi surface of each bulk $z$ mode, as corresponding to collective excited states on the boundary theory.
+These ``deformations of the smeared Fermi surface'' become unstable when a bulk Pomeranchuk instability shows up, leading to an instability of the boundary state that could easily be interpreted as a boundary Pomeranchuk instability. }